Skip to content

 You're building too much before validating

-Six months of development with no user feedback is a recipe for building something nobody wants.
+Six months of development with no user feedback is a recipe for building the wrong product.
 An MVP puts real data in your hands in weeks, before your assumptions turn into expensive mistakes.

 Your runway is burning on the wrong things